‘Sidecars’ Pave the Way for Concurrent Analytics of Large-Scale Simulations

 One solution to this problem is in situ analysis, where the diagnostics run on the same cores as the simulation and much of the analysis is performed while the data are still in memory.
 While this approach can reduce I/O costs and allows the analysis routines to work on the data in the same place they were created, it also requires the simulation to wait until the analysis is completed.
 For some simulations this might be optimal, but if the number of cores needed for analysis is much less than the number needed for the simulation, this ends up being a waste of computational resources.

-The challenge of finding the best way to use the available resources to complete both the simulation and the analysis as efficiently as possible prompted a team of mathematicians, cosmologists and data analytics and visualization experts in Berkeley Lab’s Computational Research Division (CRD) to investigate a different approach: in transit analytics.
-With in transit analytics, for any given simulation the majority of the allotted cores are dedicated to running the simulation, while a handful or more—dubbed “sidecars”—are reserved for doing diagnostics or other jobs that would traditionally be post-processing tasks.Using eitherin situ or in transit approaches, there’s no need to write the simulation data itself to disk; only the final output needs to be saved.
+The challenge of finding the best way to use the available resources to complete both the simulation and the analysis as efficiently as possible prompted a team of mathematicians, cosmologists and data analytics and visualization experts in Berkeley Lab’s Computational Research Division (CRD) to investigate a different approach called in-transit analytics.
+With in-transit analytics, for any given simulation the majority of the allotted cores are dedicated to running the simulation, while a handful or more — dubbed “sidecars” — are reserved for doing diagnostics or other jobs that would traditionally be post-processing tasks.Using eitherin situ or in transit approaches, there’s no need to write the simulation data itself to disk; only the final output needs to be saved.

 Cosmology’s Growing Data Challenges